nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 ## wait a minute

-Instead of actually rendering some background image and scaling it up, why not actually *animate* background elements using a technique you may have heard of called [Dynamic HTML](http://en.wikipedia.org/wiki/Dynamic_HTML).[^dhtml]
+Instead of actually rendering some background image and scaling it up, why not do the animation in the browser using a technique you may have heard of called [Dynamic HTML](http://en.wikipedia.org/wiki/Dynamic_HTML).[^dhtml]

-[^dhtml]: "a more elegant weapon for a more civilized age"
+[^dhtml]: "...a more elegant weapon for a more civilized age" -- [alec guiness](https://www.youtube.com/watch?v=0aRtupiY9Dw)

 ## staggering animations

-Here's how I would roughly do it: i would use a single dart image, lay out a bunch of them on a grid and then rotate them with css.
+Here's how I would roughly do it: i would use a *single* dart image, lay out a bunch of them on a grid and then rotate them with css.
 At first i thought

 > I can set each dart's from-rotation and it's to-rotation dynamically!

-I would use `css` to start each dart's animation at, say, some radians value, rotate 2π radians over some fixed time scale.
+And i would use `css` to start each dart's animation at, say, some radian value, setup a keyframe animation to rotate 2π radians over some fixed time scale and then call it a day.
 Genius!

-But because[^emailmarco] there's no easy way to create a parameterized css animation with arbitrary start/end points and because it *felt* wasteful to specify a new animation starting at some radian value going a full 2π for all radian values, i instead opted for a more, shall we say, lo-fi approach.
+But because[^pleasemaildan] there's no easy way to create a parameterized css animation with arbitrary start/end points and because it *felt* wasteful to specify a new animation starting at some radian value going a full 2π for all radian values, i instead opted for a more, shall we say, lo-fi approach.

-[^emailmarco]: please, feel free to correct me on hn
+[^pleasemaildan]: please, feel free to correct me on hn

-I would have each dart use the exact-same 2π rotation animation, but I would set each dart's *animation delay* to achieve the same effect.
+Instead, each dart would use the *exact-same 2π rotation animation*, but to stagger the animations, I would set each dart's *animation delay* to achieve the same effect.
 Then, I would set this field of spinning darts on a z-index below an actual html notification.

 ## implementing this